KIN4595 – Master's Thesis in Chinese Culture and Society

 The subject and research focus of the thesis may be chosen from a wide range of topics associated with Chinese culture, society, language or politics, historically or in contemporary times.
 The topic is chosen in cooperation with the assigned supervisor, and it has to be approved by the supervisor.
 Supervision is compulsory, and a responsibility for both student and teacher.

-The thesis should be between 35 to 50 pages long (17 500 – 25 000 words), excluding list of references, appendixes and eventual translations.
+The thesis should be between 35 to 50 pages long (17 500 – 25 000 words) including footnotes, but excluding list of references and appendixes.

 The thesis must be partly based on sources (primary or secondary) in Chinese language, and the supervisor has to approve the selection and number of Chinese sources used.